spent the first 12 years of his life in the small, South Georgia railroad town of Waycross.

 From 2002 to the present, the Annual Gram Parsons Guitar Pull and Tribute Festival has been an open-to-the-public event drawing GP fans and appreciators of music from around the world.

-Headliners for the yearly festivities have included Walter Egan, Jon Corneal, Lona Heins, The Brooklyn Cowboys, Kevn Kinney, Bernie Leadon, Sneaky Pete Kleinow, The Capricorn Rhythm Section, Jim Lauderdale, Phil Kaufman, Ian Dunlop, Randall Bramblett, Tommy Talton, Leon Russell, Charlie Louvin, Bloodkin, Jim White, Fayssoux Starling, Grayson Capps, Jay Farrar, Elizabeth Cook, Rodney Dillard, Dr. Ralph Stanley, Levi Lowrey, Underhill Rose, Daniel Romano, Burrito Deluxe, Firefall, The Kentucky Headhunters, John Beland, Marty Stuart and His Fabulous Superlatives, Larry Murray, Doug Seegers, Rob McNurlin, and Abe Partridge.
+Headliners for the yearly festivities have included Walter Egan, Jon Corneal, Lona Heins, The Brooklyn Cowboys, Kevn Kinney, Bernie Leadon, Sneaky Pete Kleinow, The Capricorn Rhythm Section, Jim Lauderdale, Phil Kaufman, Ian Dunlop, Randall Bramblett, Tommy Talton, Leon Russell, Charlie Louvin, Bloodkin, Jim White, Fayssoux Starling, Grayson Capps, Jay Farrar, Elizabeth Cook, Rodney Dillard, Dr. Ralph Stanley, Levi Lowrey, Underhill Rose, Daniel Romano, Burrito Deluxe, Firefall, The Kentucky Headhunters, John Beland, Marty Stuart and His Fabulous Superlatives, Larry Murray, Doug Seegers, Rob McNurlin, Abe Partridge, Charlie Starr and Benji Shanks of Blackberry Smoke.